7 Reasons You Keep Getting Lice and How to Stop Lice From Coming Back

-You discover head lice on you or your kid, then use a lice treatment or home remedy to try to kill it, followed by painstakingly removing lice eggs, hours of housecleaning, and loads of laundry--only to discover lice is back again a few weeks or even days later!
+You discover head lice on you or your kid, then use a lice treatment or home remedy to try to kill it, do hours of housecleaning, and loads of laundry--only to discover lice is back again a few weeks or even days later!

 Does this sound familiar to you?

 Most websites or products will say things like, “When lice come back, it is usually because you did not follow the directions carefully enough.”

 You know, though, that it’s just not true.
 You have done everything, yet lice keep coming back!

 There are seven major reasons people get stuck in this never-ending lice cycle, and it is not because they aren’t following the instructions.

 More important than why you are stuck in the cycle, however, here you can learn 7 WAYS TO STOP LICE FROM COMING BACK.
 EVER.